ogerardin/Pebble-LuxParking/README.md

 * on color watches, the text will be green if the parking has available spaces, red if it's full

 ## Yet to do
-* Speed improvements (refresh is much slower on the actual device than on the emulator)
 * Add a screen to display full detail for a selected parking
 * handle no phone connection / no internet connection gracefully
 * Display a green/red bar to visualize occupancy (like on VdL's web page)
-* Display RSS timestamp
 * Avoid redrawing all items each time an item is added
 * Auto-refresh parking data
-* Display heading with current time / battery / ...
 * Sort parkings (by what?)
 * Add some configuration options
 * Store last selected area
 * i18n
-* Alternative solution for XML to JSON service
+* Alternative solution for XML to JSON service?